Ronald Fraser arrives in the Lake District to play Captain Flint ~ on 20th June 1973

 In Arthur Ransome’s book Swallows and Amazons there is a dramatic storm with lashing rain.
 We were rather disappointed that it was not included in David Wood’s screenplay.
 It could have been shot that afternoon, but this was not to be.
 I can remember Mum saying, ‘You can’t have everything.’

-What had been good about the 20th June was that we, the Swallows and the Amazons, were all together, not sailing but on Peel Island, with the novelty of working with Ronald Fraser for the first time.
-Kit Seymour, who played Nancy Blacket and Lesley Bennett in the role of her sister Peggy, had been so patient, waiting day after day for their scenes with their Uncle Jim to come up.
-They were stuck having endless lessons with Mrs Causey in the red double-decker bus most of the time.
-But the fact that they were on Stand-by was hugely helpful to the Production Manager who had to wrestle with the film schedule and Call Sheets.
+Captian Flint challenges us to capture his houseboatAmazons, were all together, not sailing but on Wild Cat Island, with the novelty of working with Captain Flint for the first time.
+Kit and Lesley had been so patient, waiting day after day for their scenes to come up.
+They were stuck having lessons with our tutor Mrs Causey in the red double-decker bus most of the time.
+But the fact that they were on stand-by was helpful to the production manager who had to wrestle with the film schedule and call sheets.

-As it was the storm blew hard but cleared the dull-weather clouds and the next day was glorious, one to remember forever…
+As it was, the storm blew hard but cleared the dull-weather clouds and the next day was glorious, one to remember forever…

-You can read more in the paperback or ebook here:
+You can read more in the paperback or ebook here.
+There is also an audiobook narrated by me, Sophie Neville.

 Author: Sophie Neville